jericks-umich/commpact/README.md

 # commpact

-Run configure.sh the first time to set up the build environment.
+Run firsttimesetup.sh to download, configure, and build everything.

-Run build.sh to rebuild everything.
+Do not run firsttimesetup.sh multiple times.

-This is not final
+Run rebuild.sh to rebuild everything.